chartmann1590/Family-Tracker/README.md

 - Refresh the page
 - Check browser console for errors

-## Future Mobile App
+## Mobile App

-This application is designed to work with a custom mobile app (to be developed).
-The API is ready for:
+A Flutter-based Android mobile app is included in this repository.
+The app provides:

-- Location updates
+- **Real-time Location Tracking**: Automatic location updates with configurable intervals
-- Real-time notifications
-- Family management
+- **Family Management**: Create, join, and manage family groups
+- **Interactive Maps**: View family members' locations on an interactive map
+- **Real-time Messaging**: Chat with family members
+- **In-app Logs**: View application logs for debugging
-- User authentication
+- **Secure Authentication**: JWT-based authentication with secure token storage

+### Building the Mobile App

+See the [Building Docker with Latest APK](#building-docker-with-latest-apk) section above for instructions on building and deploying the APK.

+For detailed mobile app setup and configuration, see `PROJECT_SUMMARY.md` and `MOBILE_API_DOCUMENTATION.md`.

 API documentation is available at `/api/health` for health checks.